-CHSE Odisha 12th Arts, Commerce result 2018 tomorrow: When and where to check at chseodisha.nic.in
+CHSE Odisha +2 12th Arts, Commerce Result 2018: When and where to check at chseodisha.nic.in

 CHSE Odisha 12th result 2018: When and where to check

-CHSE will declare the class 12 Arts, commerce result tomorrow that is June 9,2018.
+CHSE has declared the class 12 Arts, commerce result today, on June 9,2018.
 Students can check the result through the official website i.e orissaresults.nic.in and chseodisha.nic.in.
 The result will be available on the website from 11 am.
 Students need to go to the official website mentioned above and click the link result.
 A new window will be opened.
 Fill in your details and your result will be shown on computer screen.
 Download and take a print of the same for further use.

+Earlier, the Plus II Science result was declared last month, and 76.98 per cent students have cleared the examination successfully.
+A total of 19,561 students have obtained first division, 24,164 students got the second division, and 28,968 students secured third division.
+The Plus II examination was conducted from March 6 to March 29.

 For all the latest Education News, download Indian Express App